aka7/documentation/sssd.md

-sample exmaple for using ldap and sssd with PAM
+# sample example for using ldap and sssd with PAM

 #Install sssd and authconfig if they aren’t already.
-The packages you’ll want are:
+The packages are:
 ```
 sssd-client
 sssd-common